niels-demeyer/subnet-tailscale-proxmox/README.md

 5. **LXC Permissions**: Configures container permissions for TUN/TAP devices
 6. **Performance Optimization**: Enables UDP GRO forwarding on the bridge interface
 7. **Service Startup**: Restarts container and starts Tailscale with subnet routing
+8. **Persistence Configuration**: Creates systemd service for automatic startup
-8. **Backup**: Creates a backup of the original container configuration
+9. **Backup**: Creates a backup of the original container configuration

+## Persistence and Auto-Start

+The script ensures that Tailscale subnet routing will work automatically even after container reboots:

+- **Tailscale Service**: Enabled to start automatically on boot
+- **Custom Startup Script**: `/usr/local/bin/tailscale-startup.sh` maintains subnet configuration
+- **Systemd Service**: `tailscale-subnet.service` ensures subnet routing is applied on startup
+- **Configuration Persistence**: Subnet parameters are preserved across reboots

+This means once you run the script and approve the device in the Tailscale admin console, the subnet routing will work permanently without any manual intervention.

 ## Post-Setup Steps